Whether making renovations to please yourself or potential buyers, think about how remodeling might increase your home's value.

 How to pay for home improvements

 Some homeowners might have money from their tax refunds or savings to pay for renovations.
 If this is you, congratulations!
 If this is not, don't give up just yet.
 There are ways to pay for renovations.
-Check out these home improvement loan options or request a call from one of our home loan advisors.
-Call us at 877-220-5533.
+Request a call from one of our home loan advisors.

 - Information about home selling from Zillow comes from their Consumer Housing Trends Report 2018.